Idea89560041/Q-CATN/README.md

 # Q-CATN

-This is the pytorch implementation of our manuscript "Q-space Guided Collaborative Attention Translation Networks for Diffusion Weighted Images Synthesis".
+This is the pytorch implementation of our manuscript "Q-space Guided Collaborative Attention Translation Network for Flexible Diffusion-Weighted Images Synthesis".

 **Dependencies**